buddhaman/tim_engine/readme.txt

 - Add eraser.
 - Move creature drawing to rendercontext and reuse in simulation.
 - Visualization options: show lines, show texture, show ghosts.
-- Smooth lines by interpolating.
+- Smooth lines instead of circles per tick by interpolating.
 - Draw on mousedown.
 - Adjust brush size in editor and show with tooltip.
 - Add edit mode for drawing.